johnalison/WorkingPhilosophy/Lists.md

 - When you are too embarrassed to ask for help: Thats a little knock at the door saying "You're insecure!"
 - Clothes (aspirational)
 - BJJ
-- Makeing it a babit of asking yourself "If I where wrong, why would that be?"
+- Make it a habit of asking yourself "If I where wrong, why would that be?"
+- Three daily questions: What did you do since last meeting ?
+What are you going to do next ?
+What is getting in your way ?
+(SCRUM)
+- Find the little improvement that can be done right away that will make things better?

 # What do you we do now that will be totally replaced in 100 years?